arrowse/theforge/src/weeks/week4.md

 ---
-title: Week 4 - Switch PCB
+title: 1.4 - Switch PCB
-description: A complete guide to the Makera Carvera, MakeraCAM, and Carvera Controller.
+description: A guide to milling PCBs on the Carvera machines with MakeraCAM, and Carvera Controller
 published: true
 ---